ash322ash422/django_simple_with_staticCSS_on_DebianApache2/README.md

 8) Change manage.py to reflect both development and production environment.

-9)  At the prompt, type "python manage.py runserver 0.0.0.0:8000" or "python manage.py runserver localhost:8000".
-This would start development server on local machine at port 8000.
+9)  At the prompt, type "python manage.py runserver 0.0.0.0:8010" or "python manage.py runserver localhost:8000".
+This would start development server on local machine at port 8010.
 YOU MAY HAVE TO CHANGE manage.py TO SWITCH BETWEEN DEVELOP./PROD.
+ALSO HAVE TO
+  CHANGE wsgi.py file.

-10) Go to web browser and type '127.0.0.1:8000'.
+10) Go to web browser and type '127.0.0.1:8010'.
 You will see 'notes' welcome page.
 Congratulations!!!!!

 ##########################################